 Children are often reluctant to talk about their day; once home, they distance themselves from school.
-Mrs Clayton sends a newsletter at the beginning of every month, and this contains diary dates, news and requests.
-At the beginning of each term the class teacher sends out a curriculum letter which gives an overview of what the children will be learning about that term.
+Mrs Clayton sends a newsletter at the beginning of every month, and this contains diary dates, news, and requests.
+At the beginning of each term, the class teacher sends out a curriculum letter, which gives an overview of what the children will be learning about that term.
 Our FACEBOOK page and Website are continuously updated and full of information.

-We also send out texts and e-mails on a regular basis.
+We also send out texts and e-mails regularly.

 Parents are very welcome to help in school, though not in their child's class.
 (Experience has shown that this can be very unsettling for children, particularly younger ones.)
-Please contact Mrs Reeves if you have some time to spare on a regular basis.
+Please contact the school office if you have some time to spare regularly.
 This is subject to DBS clearance.

-Our school website has a lot of information on and is updated regularly with news posts and information.
+Our school website has a lot of information on it and is updated regularly with news posts and information.

 We also have a Facebook feed.